For any further questions or help please contact the Strategic Planning team.

 Why are we planning for more homes when existing infrastructure is under pressure?

 The Council wish to support rural areas and villages, this includes supporting younger and older residents as well as businesses and community life.
 Planning for development means there will be more residents using local businesses such as shops and pubs and more local children attending village primary schools.
-It is also more difficult, given the higher property values, for younger people to remain in our rural areas and for people to down size and stay within their local community.
+It is also more difficult, given the higher property values, for younger people to remain in our rural areas and for people to downsize and stay within their local community.
 Planning for a range of homes will help address these issues and ensure that our villages remain vibrant places to live.

 Telford & Wrekin Council is keen to ensure that development of the borough and additional homes will not simply result in commuting.
-The council is therefore planning for over 167 hectares of employment land in accessible and sustainable locations to encourage economic growth, inward investment creating local jobs and giving local companies the space to grow.
+The Council is therefore planning for over 167 hectares of employment land in accessible and sustainable locations to encourage economic growth, inward investment creating local jobs and giving local companies the space to grow.

 If a site has been allocated for future development in the plan does this mean it has planning permission?